nbaldy/DecisionTreeWrapper/README.md

 - Better MakeDecision function

 <b>Methods:</b>

-<b>getDataInfo: </b>
+<b>getAttributes: </b>
             Takes data, returns a list of attributes and their possible values If attributes are object-type, lists each possible value, If numerical, lists the range
-            Returns a dictionary {"attribute" : [pos_values]}
+            Returns a dictionary {attribute_name : list_of_values}

 <b>loadData: </b>
-            Takes a filename, returns a Pandas Dataframe from the csv file uses Panda.get_dummies to one-hot encode non-numerical attributes returns the data and encoded attribute information
+            Takes a filename, returns a formatted Pandas Dataframe from the csv file Prompts for Target Column, and uses getAttributes to get attribute list uses Panda.get_dummies to one-hot encode non-numerical attributes uses LabelEncoder to encode non-numerical target attributes Uses getMetrics to obtain accuracy score
+            returns the encoded data,  attribute information and target column

+<b>getMetrics: </b>
+            Takes the tree, test set, and targetCol, returns the accuracy score of the tree Returns the value of sklearn's built-in accuracy_score function with the test set

 <b>LearnNewTree: </b>
-            interactively guides user to enter all required files Returns array containing the tree, list of attributes, and the target attribute
+            Prompts for user input, returns tree information Interactively guides user to enter all required files Uses loadData to obtain attribute list, formatted Dataframe, and target Creates the decision tree of user-selected max depth Returns array containing the tree, list of attributes, target column, and performance

 <b>SaveTree: </b>
-            Pickles the array containing tree, attributes and target Will interactively guide user to enter all required files Returns true if successful, o.w. print error and return false
+           Takes the treeInformation, prompts for save filename, boolean return indicates save success Pickles the array containing tree, attributes, target and performance Will interactively guide user to enter all required files Returns true if successful, o.w. print error and return false

+<b>LoadTree: </b>
+           Prompts for filename, returns tree information
+           Unpickles the array containing tree, attributes, target and performance Returns array containing the tree, list of attributes, target column, and performance

 <b>MakeDecision: </b>
-            Allows for one test case
-           Takes the tree, a list of attributes, and the target name Prompts user to enter the feature for each attribute Note that these are One-Hot encoded attributes, so non-numerical data will prompt for each possibility.
+           Takes tree information, prompts for one test case, returns prediction Prompts user to enter the feature for each attribute Returns the predicted value
-           Only one can be "Hot" from each set.
-           Returns the target

-<b>getMetrics: </b>
-            Runs sklearn's built-in accuracy_score function with the test set to develop metrics

 <b>main: </b>
+            A Wrapper function for the DecisionTree making,
-            A Wrapper, handling errors and walking the user through tree creation
+            > Formats the menue and walks user through tree creation
+            > handles errors